 Hui Neng is very wise and he straightaway knew this is where the problem is.
 Almost all meditators and cultivators go into energy field and they love that type of meditation because they can straightaway become so calm, so peaceful, no more thought, no more false thinking, enjoying the bliss, the pīti, the sukha, the very strong energy and all of the nimittas experiences, including all of the by-products of this type of meditation (which is energy field, thought-based and psychic-based).
-Then like the Zen Master said, even Hui Neng also said, 'This is not the real samādhi, this is not the one that can bring forth the wisdom.
-This is the one that traps you.'
+Then like the Zen Master said, even Hui Neng also said, 'This is not the real samādhi, this is not the one that traps you.'